The list of health conditions that prescription drugs can cause is long and scary. Luckily, with help and treatment, they can be avoided.

 What Are the Most Abused Prescription Drugs?

 There are three kinds of prescription drugs that people abuse.
-These are opioids, stimulants and sedatives.
+These are opioids, stimulants, and sedatives.

-Opioids are a powerful class of pain killing drugs.
+Opioids are a powerful class of pain-killing drugs.
 They work very well at relieving the pain of severe injuries.
 Unfortunately, they are also very addictive.
 People often get these drugs for real needs, but then they get addicted and start to abuse them.

-Stimulants give you energy and help you focus.
+Stimulant prescription drugs give you energy and help you focus.
 Prescriptions in this group include Ritalin and Adderall.
 These are usually given for problems like ADHD and sleep disorders.

 Aside from these three main categories, people abuse many other kinds of prescription drugs as well.
 These may include anabolic steroids and even antidepressants.